fernandoparisi/bigdata_dataanalytics/README.md

-# big-data_data-analytics
+# Big Data / Data Analytics Project

-Proyecto realizado como parte del curso Big Data / Data Analytics del programa Codo a Codo 4.0.
-Se utilizaron diferentes herramientas tales como Google Sheets, SQL, LookerStudio y Phyton
+This project was part of the Big Data / Data Analytics course in the Codo a Codo 4.0 program.
+Various tools were used, including Google Sheets, SQL, Looker Studio, and Python.

-Se utilizó una base de datos que incluye películas de Netflix y ganadoras de los premios Óscar.
-Se realizaron consultas en SQL para extraer información relevante (Consigna 1 y 2), se llevó a cabo un análisis de datos utilizando Google Sheets, y se creó un dashboard interactivo en Looker Studio (Consigna 3).
-Finalmente, se realizó un análisis exploratorio de datos en Python (Consigna 4)
+The project utilized a dataset containing Netflix movies and Oscar-winning films.
+SQL queries were written to extract relevant information, followed by data analysis performed in Google Sheets.
+An interactive dashboard was created using Looker Studio to visualize key insights, and a thorough exploratory data analysis (EDA) was conducted in Python to uncover trends and patterns within the dataset.